NicholasJDi/Music-Display-Desklet/README.md

 # Music Display Desklet
 A Linux Mint Cinnamon Desklet for displaying what is currently being played by players supporting the MPRIS D-Bus specification such as Rhythmbox, Firefox, Spotify, and more, using the playerctl command-line utility.

-Note: The Code is really messy cause i do NOT know Javascript, this is my first time ever using it. (i know even less about CJS) But it works and i'm happy with it :D (also this was made with quite a lot of help from ChatGPT, i did do a lot myself though)
+>Note: The Code is really messy cause i do NOT know Javascript, this is my first time ever using it. (i know even less about CJS) But it works and i'm happy with it :D (also this was made with quite a lot of help from ChatGPT.)
 ## Instillation
-Go to your Desklets folder `~/.local/share/cinnamon/desklets` (or create it if it doesn't exist) and run `git clone https://github.com/NicholasJDi/Music-Display-Desklet` go inside the folder and drag out the `music-display@nicholasjdi` folder into the Desklets folder and delete the Music-Display-Desklet folder, run `sudo apt install playerctl` and you should be good to go! (of course enable the Desklet)
+Go to your Desklets folder `~/.local/share/cinnamon/desklets` (or create it if it doesn't exist) and run `git clone https://github.com/NicholasJDi/Music-Display-Desklet`, go inside the generated folder and drag out the `music-display@nicholasjdi` folder into the Desklets folder and delete the `Music-Display-Desklet folder`, run `sudo apt install playerctl` and you should be good to go! (of course enable the Desklet)

 I'm not sure what versions this is supported by so any help figuring that out would be appreciated, but i built this on Linux Mint 21.3 with Cinnamon 6.0.4 sorry if this doesn't work on your version.
 ## Configuration